alexcraig/DCSS-Skill-Alert/README.md

 If the entered skill name is a skill which is currently being watched, then the skill is removed from the watched list, and the list of watched skills is re-printed.
 If the entered skill name is not currently being watched, the script will prompt for a skill level at which an alert should be triggered.

-When a watched skill reaches the set trigger level, a message will be printed to the message in the following format:
+When a watched skill reaches the set trigger level, a message will be printed to the message log in the following format:

 `Watched skill <Skill Name> reached level <Current Skill Level>`

 The script will force a "more" prompt, and then open the skill training screen.
-The skill does not disable training of the watched skill, this is left for the player's judgement.
+The script does not disable training of the watched skill, this is left for the player's judgement.

 # Known Issues / Limitations

-- The list of skill alerts currently persists between characters (i.e. death does not clear the list of skill alerts)
+- The list of watched skills currently persists between characters (i.e. death does not clear the list of skill alerts)
-- The skill alert script has only been tested with the WebTiles version of DCSS.
+- The skill alert script has only been tested with the 0.18 WebTiles version of DCSS.